At a Glance

 The predicted salary is between 30000 - 42000 £ per year.

 Machinist / Operative required to join a well-established company that specialises in the manufacturing of high-performance bimetallic components used in electrical, automotive, and industrial applications.
+The ideal candidate will come from some sort of machining background, either Manual or CNC and be willing to learn something completely new.

-Machinist Job Overview:
+Machinist Job Overview

 - Set up and operate manufacturing equipment.